Written by Michael VanDerLaan and John VanDerLaan

 Ping G440 K Driver

-Best Overall: Performance Golf SF1 Driver
+Best For A Slice: Performance Golf SF1 Driver

 If you are a beginner or you struggle to hit the golf ball well off the tee, then the Performance golf SF1 driver is our top pick for you.
 The SF1 utilizes the most advanced technology to help struggling golfers hit the ball longer and straighter off the tee.